 I don’t need to say much about this other than your girls will thank you.
 I chose this organic nipple balm because it’s natural, and there’s no need to wipe it off before nursing.

 As your body works to even out your milk production, leaks can happen.
-I opted for these washable nursing pads because they’re more environmentally-friendly than the disposable ones, plus they’re way more comfortable.
+I opted for these washable nursing pads because they’re more environmentally-friendly than disposable ones, plus they’re way more comfortable against sensitive skin.

 Every baby is different, but these are the only bottles we could get Landon to take (still to this day!).
 I prefer the natural-flow nipples for newborns, especially if you’re breastfeeding.

 I don’t know why I didn’t buy this bottle basket sooner.
 The one we have is specifically for Dr. Brown’s bottles, but it is a game-changer and helps keep bottles from taking over your countertop.

 Read next: Breastfeeding Must-Haves for Nursing Moms

 Newborn health and safety items